 A student's progress is evaluated each quarter using the "Minimum Standards of Satisfactory Progress" in the catalog.
 Students who fail to earn the required cumulative grade point averages and/or earn the required number of credit hours will be placed on warning status.
+A student on warning status may receive financial aid for one term/payment period despite the determination the student sis not maintaining SAP.
+No appeal is necessary.
 At the end of the probationary quarter the student's cumulative grade point average and credits earned are again reviewed.
 If the student's average and credits earned equal or exceed the minimum, the student is removed from warning.
-If the student's average and credits earned are below the required minimum SAP, the student will be deemed not making satisfactory academic progress, and the student will be academically dismissed.
+If the student's average and credits earned are below the required minimum SAP standards, the student will be deemed not making satisfactory academic progress, and the student will be academically dismissed.